Forest bioeconomy and circular economy

 Forest bioeconomy can be seen as a systemic change, where wood and different ingredients in wood are refined into new end products.
 Wood lignin can replace in manys various ways fossil materials in various end products.
 The newest products and services of Finnish forest bioeconomy are shown in the forest bioeconomy future catalogue.

-According to preliminary data, in 2017 the aggregate output of the bioeconomy sectors in Finland amounted to EUR 67.7 billion, and the value added totalled EUR 23.5 billion.
-Of the output, 62% was generated by the two main sectors in our bioeconomy: the forest sector and the food sector.
+According to Natural resources institute, in 2017 the aggregate output of the bioeconomy sectors in Finland amounted to EUR 67.7 billion, and the value added totalled EUR 23.5 billion.
+Of the output, 62% was generated by the two main sectors in Finland's bioeconomy: the forest sector and the food sector.
 The forest sector alone represented 38% of the total output, and this share has been relatively stable in recent years.

 Forest bioeconomy catalogue (Finnish Forest Association)